byui-cit/cit470/ab1/README.md

   - No security devices are available by default.
 To download a firewall device, select "New template" from the file menu, and choose to install from the GNS3 server.
 Suitable free security device options include: IPFire, OPNsense, OpenWrt, pfSense, Untangle NG, or VyOS.
-(Most of the rest of the available firewalls and routers listed are commercial VMs that require purchased licenses.)
 Virtual appliances image files for these devices must be downloaded and imported separately.
+(Note: most of the remaining available firewalls and routers are commercial VMs that require purchased licenses.)